-- Regular participation is expected. - Calculators will not be used in this course.
-You will not be allowed to use one on the exams. - Learning activities and evaluation will be linked to the MyMathLab learning system and requires internet connectivity.
+- Regular participation is expected. - Learning activities and evaluation will be linked to the MyMathLab learning system and requires Internet connectivity.
 Students need to set up or select an environment conducive to study and testing. - Students should complete the tests without the use of notes or other materials.